-The STI component of an Executive's total reward is an annual at-risk incentive reward.
-The STI links a portion of Executive reward opportunity to specific financial and non-financial measures.
+The STI component of an executive's total reward is an annual at-risk incentive reward.
+The STI links a portion of executive reward opportunity to specific financial and non-financial measures.
 The STI award granted during the financial year is detailed below.

-Component Commentary Maximum STI 100% of fixed remuneration for the CEO/Managing Director.
-Reward Value 50% of fixed remuneration for the CFO.
-Gateway Requirement A NPAT gateway must be achieved to trigger any STI payment opportunity.
-The NPAT gateway is determined by the Board prior to the commencement of the financial year, taking into account the NPAT result for the concluding financial year and the budgeted NPAT target for the new financial year.
-The gateway excludes any significant uncontrollable or one-off events, initial impacts from business development initiatives, and any material costs associated with the merger as approved by the Board.
-NPAT was selected as an appropriate gateway as it is the best overall measure of Company performance, is reflective of the generation of shareholder value, and is a measure readily recognised by and reported to shareholders.

-Component Commentary Performance 60% of maximum ST I reward relate to NPAT Measures Financial Budgeted NPAT has been set based with the appropriate balance that sets challenging targets that are deliverable.
+Component Commentary Maximum STI Reward 100% of fixed remune ration for the CEO /Managing Director.
+Value 50% of fixed remuneration for the CFO.
+Gateway Requirement determined by the Boaresult for the concluding gateway excludes as ard prior to the coming financial year any significant unc mencement of the fina and the budgeted NPA ontrollable or one-off nent opportunity.
+The NPAT gateway is notial year, taking into account the NPAT account the NPAT account the new financial year.
+The events, initial impacts from business the merger as approved by the Board. tive of the generat ne best overall measure of Company ue, and is a measure readily recognised Performance Measures 60% of maximum STI reward relate to N PAT.
+Financial Budgeted NPAT has been set based with the appropriate balance that sets challenging targets that are deliverable.
 Budget must be met for the first level of STI payments and stretch targets are required to be achieved to trigger full payment under the STI Plan.
-Rationale for adoptir ng NPAT as a performa nce measure NPAT was selected as an appropriate performance measure as it assesses overall Company performance and the generation of shareholder value.
-Group financial calculations under the STI plan exclude significant uncontrollable or one-off events, the initial impacts from business development initiatives, and any material costs associated with the merger as approved by the Board.
-Performance Measures 40% of maximum ST specifically: l reward relate to non-f inancial measures, Non-financial Customer Operations Health and Safety

-Each non-financial measure is selected based on its alignment with key strategic priorities that lead to improved and sustainable shareholder value.
+Rationale for adopting NPAT as a performance measure NPAT was selected as an appropriate performance measure as it assesses overall Company performance and the generation of shareholder value. siness developme ant uncontrollable or one-off events, the naterial costs associated with the merger Performance Measures 40% of maximum STI reward relate to n on-financial measures, specifically: Non-financial Customer Operations Health and Safety Voice of Customer Delivery Indicators Health and Safety metrics Each non-financial measure is selected based on its alignment with key strategic priorities that lead to improved and sustainable shareholder value.
+Governance All performance measures under the STI are clearly defined and measurable.
+The Board, on recommendation from the Committee, approves the targets and assesses the performance outcome under the STI plan.

-Component Commentary Long Term In Governance All performance measures under the STI are clearly defined and measurable.
-The LTI compo to focus execu The Board, on recommendation from the Committee, approves the targets and assesses the performance outcome under the STI plan. in shareholder significant prop price and retur The Board, on recommendation from the Committee, approves STI payments for the CEO/Managing Director and the CFO.
-In approving th Under the STI plan, the Board has discretion to adjust STI outcomes based on the achievements which are consistent with the Group's strategic priorities and in the opinion of the Board, enhance shareholder value. of factors inclu was delivered t Component Reward Mechanism STI reward is to be delivered in a combination of cash and deferred equity for the CEO/Managing Director and the CFO as determined by the Board.
-In the context of the merger, the Board approved payment of the 25% deferred equity component to be delivered Maximum LTI Reward Value in cash for the 2024/2025 financial year.
-Performance Period For the 2025/2026 financial year, the STI reward will revert to being delivered in a combination of cash at 67% and deferred ordinary shares of 33% with 50% of these shares being deferred for 12 months and the remaining 50% deferred for 24 months. ïnancial Year Dutcome In determining the STI outcome, the Board acknowledged that the work performed in relation to the merger with Chemist Warehouse was a significant one-off event under the plan guidelines and approved that those costs not be included for the purpose of assessing performance against NPAT and determining the STI outcomes for this year.
-Refer to page 8 for further details.
+The Board, on recommendation from the Committee, approves STI payments for the CEO/Managing Director and the CFO.
+Under the STI plan, the Board has discretion to adjust STI outcomes based on the achievements which are consistent with the Group's strategic priorities and in the opinion of the Board, enhance shareholder value.
+STI reward is to be delivered in a combination of cash and deferred equity for the CEO/Managing Director and the CFO as determined by the Board.
+In the context of the merger, the Board approved payment of the 25% deferred equity component to be delivered in cash for the 2024/2025 financial year.
+For the 2025/2026 financial year, the STI reward will revert to being delivered in a combination of cash at 67% and deferred ordinary shares of 33% with 50% of these shares being deferred for 12 months and the remaining 50% deferred for 24 months.
+In determining the STI outcome, the Board acknowledged that the work performed in relation to the merger with Chemist Warehouse was a significant one-off event under the plan guidelines and approved that those costs not be included for the purpose of assessing performance against NPAT and determining the STI outcomes for this year.
+Refer to page 13 for further details.

-Long Term Incentive for the Financial Year 2024/2025
+Long Term Incentive for The Financial Year 2024/2025